sjbrown/misc_work/deckahedron/mod_deckahedron_world_campaigns.md

 the rules in the Character Creation and ask the players where their characters feel most at home, right?

+Give the players a chance to establish what normal is for their characters.
+This is an environment that they can manage.
+They know what to expect here, and to survive here requires no fundamental change on their part.

+Here, the players can get a feel for taking actions and having some dialogue in-character.
+Perhaps they have some interactions with NPCs familiar to them.
+Perhaps they describe their character moving through the environment and pointing out specific details.
+Perhaps the charcters get into conflict: social, or physical.

+As you are playing this out, you should be looking out for two things:

+ 1. Opportunities to establish a need that will move the story to Chapter 2
+   * signs of an approaching threat
+   * what about their home annoys, frustrates, or threatens them?
+ 2. A premise.
+Listen for a statement or action that asserts a fundamental truth
+   * "Nobody bakes a pie like Herbert"
+   * "Shelbyville thinks they're so great, but really, they stink"
+   * "I'm just a Hobbit, I can't steal from a dragon"
+   * "Things will go on like this forever"
+   * "As long as there's a tree to climb, I don't have to worry about wolves"
+   * "If only you could see things from my perspective"

+You should make a note of any premise, so you can use it later when creating puzzles, monsters and villains.

 ## Chapter 2: Cross a threshold with a true choice

 As the game progresses, the conversation at the table will start